rust-lang/book/second-edition/src/ch20-04-validating-the-request.md

 take a slice of the `buffer` that's the same length as `get` and compare the slice to `get`.
 If they're identical, we've gotten a well-formed request to `/`, which is the success case that we want to handle in the `if` block.
-The `if` block contains the code we added in Listing 20-5 that returns the HTML file.
+The `if` block contains the code we added in Listing 20-5 that returns the contents of our HTML file.

 If `get` and the slice of `buffer` don't match, we've gotten some other request.
 We'll respond to all other requests using the code we're about to add in the `else` block.

-If you run this code and request `127.0.0.1:8080`, you'll get the HTML from the file.
+If you run this code and request `127.0.0.1:8080`, you'll get the HTML that's in *hello.html*.
 If you make any other request, such as `127.0.0.1:8080/something-else`, you'll get a connection error like we saw when running the code in Listing 20-1 and Listing 20-2.